 It’s fulfilling when you’re able to improve your social media accounts by posting your pictures taken outdoors.
 Also, photos and even videos will help you remember these precious memories in the future and might give you added motivation to push through the challenging time of your academic life.

-Bring marshmallow to your next camping.
+Bring marshmallows to your next camping.
 No bonfire is complete without the best campfire treat around: S’mores are both yummy and affordable – what else do you need?

 AND THE MOST IMPORTANT THING TO REMEMBER IS…